tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/采集文本日志/多行全文格式_intl_en.md

 ## Overview

-A log with full text in multi lines spans multiple lines (such as a Java program log).
-In this mode, the line break `\n` cannot be used to mark the end of a log.
-To help CLS system distinguish between the logs, a first-line regular expression is used for match.
-When a log in a line matches the preset regular expression, it is considered as the beginning of a log, and the next matching line will be the end mark of the log.
+In "full text in multi lines" mode, a log spans multiple lines (such as a Java program log), and the line break `\n` cannot be used to mark the end of a log.
+To help CLS distinguish between logs, a first-line regular expression is used for matching.
+When a line of a log matches the preset regular expression, it is considered as the beginning of the log, and the next matching line will be the end mark of the log.

 In the "full text in multi lines" mode, a default key `__CONTENT__` is also set, but the log data itself is not structured, and no log fields are extracted.
 The time attribute of a log is determined by the collection time.